sirikon/servitor/README.md

 - `SERVITOR_USER` (default: `root`): Change the user that will run the servitor systemd service.
 It will create the user if it doesn't exist yet.

+To update a Servitor installation, just run the installer again with the same parameters.

 ## Configure

 Available environment variables to configure servitor at execution: